HarvestingClouds/HarvestingClouds.github.io/_posts/2016-04-09-Azure-Site-Recovery-In-New-Portal.md

 The new features include:

 * All the goodness of Azure Resource Manager in ASR
-* Lean expeience for various ASR scenarios
+* Lean experience for various ASR scenarios
 * Enhancements to the specific Site Recovery scenarios

 ### Lets take a quick look at some of these.